 I love the fact that WP Engine’s pricing is straightforward and transparent.
 That can’t be said for the majority of web hosting providers in the industry.

-It’s pretty common for hosting providers to advertise really low rates but only apply them to 36 or 48 month contracts that are prepaid in-full.
-Then when those contracts expire, the renewal rates will double, triple, or even quadruple.
+It’s pretty common for hosting providers to advertise really low rates but only apply them to 36- or 48-month contracts that are prepaid in-full.
+Then when those contracts expire, the renewal rates double, triple, or even quadruple.

 WP Engine doesn’t do that.

 Your price remains the same even after your contract is finished.
 You can get two months free if you prepay for a year, but they’ll never force you to commit longer than that.

-As a managed WordPress hosting provider, WP Engine really stands out amongst the competition in terms of its support and service.
+As a managed WordPress hosting provider, WP Engine really stands out amongst the competition in terms of support and service.
 This more than justifies the cost in my eyes.

 You won’t have to do anything aside from running your website.
-The team over at WP Engine will maintain everything at the server level, including the security.
+The WP Engine team will maintain everything at the server level, including security.

 WP Engine has hundreds of employees on their support team as well as on their outreach and development team.
 Other providers with less than 30 employees just can’t match that level of technical support.

 You’ll never have to worry about updates, security, your tech stack, or server optimizations.
 All of this is handled for you.

 The 24/7 live chat with every plan is a huge bonus as well.
-24/7 phone support also comes free with every plan except for the Startup option.
+24/7 phone support also comes free with every plan except the Startup option.